nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 To use this framework, I would recommend you work with Project Wonder source in your workspace.
 You can find instructions on how to do this on the wiki.
-The patches folder in this directory contains patches for project wonder on which this framework depends.
-You will need to apply these patches to your wonder source in order for everything to work correctly.

 The Project Templates.zip file is a compressed archive of project templates for use with this framework.
 See the